stanford-oval/genie-cloud/doc/thingpedia-tutorial-cat.md

 In this tutorial, you will create a device for
 [The Cat API](https://thecatapi.com/) in Thingpedia.
 It gives you cute cat pictures!
+Since the API returns results in XML format instead of JSON, a Javascript package is needed to process the data.

 ## Step 1: setting up your device
 Go to the [Device Creation Page](/thingpedia/upload/create), fill in the following basic information